Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/setting-drive.rst

 - nominal speed
 - treshold overspeed

-MS controller setup parameters (variables) can be changed after initial programming.
+MS Controller setup parameters (variables) can be changed after initial programming.
 This can be done in 3 different ways:

 - via laptop
-- via MSHMI
+- via MS HMI
 - online session with Siguren Technologies team

 .. important::